Demailly-Lelong numbers on complex spaces: Introduction

 \section{Introduction}

-The Lelong number is a fundamental invariant in complex analysis and geometry (see \cite{Siu_1974, Demailly_1993, Demailly_agbook, GZbook} and the references therein).
-In this note, we are interested in the comparison of different notions of Lelong numbers of plurisubharmonic functions on singular complex spaces.
+The Lelong number, introduced by Pierre Lelong \cite{Lelong_1957, Lelong_1968}, is a fundamental invariant in complex analysis and geometry (see \cite{Siu_1974, Demailly_1993, Demailly_agbook, GZbook} and the references therein).
+In complex geometry, singularities are ubiquitous across various domains within complex geometry, notably in Minimal Model Programs and compactifying moduli spaces.
+An important avenue of research involves exploring how fundamental objects and properties can be extended to singular complex spaces.
+In this note, our focus centers on the comparison of different notions of Lelong numbers for plurisubharmonic functions defined on singular complex spaces.

-On $\BC^N$, a plurisubharmonic function is an upper semi-continuous function which is subharmonic along every complex line.
+In the complex Euclidean space $\BC^N$, a plurisubharmonic function is an upper semi-continuous function which is subharmonic along every complex line.
 On singular complex spaces, a plurisubharmonic function is a function that extends to a plurisubharmonic function defined near any local embedding into $\BC^N$.
 For an $n$-dimensional locally irreducible reduced complex analytic space $X$, let $x \in X$ be a fixed point, and consider local generators $(f_i)_{i \in I}$ of the maximal ideal $\mathfrak{m}_{X,x}$ of $\CO_{X,x}$.
 Set $\psi_x := \sqrt{\sum_{i \in I} |f_i|^2}$.
 Let $\vph$ be a plurisubharmonic function defined near $x$.
 From \cite[p.
 45]{Demailly_1985}, the \emph{slope} of $\vph$ at $x$ is defined by

 In \cite[D\'ef.~3]{Demailly_1982}, Demailly introduced another way of measuring the singularity of $\vph$ at $x$ by considering